The life of an early adopter

 - Laggards (16%) – Individuals in this category are the last to adopt an innovation.
 Unlike some of the previous categories, individuals in this category show little to no opinion leadership.
 These individuals typically have an aversion to change-agents and tend to be advanced in age.
 Laggards typically tend to be focused on “traditions”, likely to have lowest social status, lowest financial fluidity, be oldest of all other adopters, in contact with only family and close friends, very little to no opinion leadership.

-I am a loud and proud early adopter, and perhaps this came from my rebellion as a child against my conservative and highly risk-adverse Father.
-By the time I was in my late teens I had earnt the nickname of “Flynn”, as in “In like Flynn” (a slang phrase meaning having gotten in quickly and easily) and meaning I was up for anything: first to jump into any new project, a new course, try new software, (even fashion, does that count?) and always the first to put my name down for the next social event.
+I am a loud and proud early adopter, and perhaps this came from my rebellion as a child against my conservative and highly risk-averse Father.
+By the time I was in my late teens I had earned the nickname of “Flynn”, as in “In like Flynn” (a slang phrase meaning having gotten in quickly and easily) and meaning I was up for anything: first, to jump into any new project, a new course, try new software, (even fashion, does that count?) and always the first to put my name down for the next social event.
 I launched what to others seemed like an insane venture; an online business in 1998, and whilst only viable for four years in that environment, that failure, probably one of the bigger ones in my life, was also the making of me.
 It helped me discover my passions for technology and learning and it inspired me to take on even more challenging endeavours confident in my own abilities to manage the most difficult scenarios.
 Had I waited to launch that business ten years later I might have been living in a Point Piper harbourside mansion by now, as the disadvantage of the early adopter is that you have the entrepreneurial spirit and the drive to make things happen but by the time the general population (early majority) catch up, you have already moved onto the next big idea.

 So, to all the early adopters out there, keep pushing and prodding, as you have the power to get things done and whilst it would be nice to have a few of you in Australian politics and working on infrastructure programs, you are the ones that can lead on the digital transformation of our nation and have the ability to ensure our economy thrives.